Threat — Promise

 Lat. ad superstitionem, superstitio, “superstition”

 The label appeal to superstition was introduced by Bentham, to refer to the fallacy of “irrevocable commitment”, which prohibits the revision of prevailing political dispositions ([1824], p.
-402); S. Political Arguments.
+402); see political Arguments.

-Superstition is invoked here because of the oath supposedly taken to honor the will of a sacred Supernatural Power, or of the Founding Fathers, “who knew better”, and “to whom we owe everything”.
-Failing this duty would constitute not only a lack of respect for the authority of the Founding Fathers, but a religious or moral sin provoking some supernatural revenge.
-It can be assumed that such threats are the flipside to promises that submission to the Law will be duly rewarded.
-As a consequence, the appeal to superstition as defined here is a subspecies of appeal to threats and promises, made by transcendental powers.
-In this case, the argument represents a somewhat materialistic version of the argument from faith.
+Superstition is invoked here because of the oath supposedly taken to honor the will of a sacred Supernatural Power, or the Founding Fathers, “who knew better”, and “to whom we owe everything”.
+Failure to do so would be not only a lack of respect for the authority of the Founding Fathers, but also a religious or moral sin that would provoke some supernatural vengeance.
+It can be assumed that such threats are the flip side of promises that submission to the law will be duly rewarded.
+Consequently, the appeal to superstition as defined here is a subspecies of the appeal to threats and promises made by transcendental powers.
+In this case, the argument is a somewhat materialistic version of the argument from faith.

 Non-cynical, ordinary citizens consider that politicians must honor their election commitments.
 It would be difficult for failed politicians to invoke the fallacy of irrevocable commitment to perpetually justify their alliance and agenda reversals.